-And all these disturbances with your sleep are not just bad for your health.
+And all of these disturbances with your sleep are not just bad for your health.

-They can also lead to your work suffering as a result.
+They can also lead to your work and productivity suffering as a result.

 So a really thoughtful gift for digital nomads is a sleeping mask and some ear plugs.